jaanga/jaanga.github.io/demo/mm/readme.md

 ### Vision
 <!--  a descriptive picture of a desired future state -->

+* To create manuals that are fun

 <!--
 ## Things to Do / Road Map
 -->

+### Kallax

+* Add real colors
+* Add accessories, coordinated products and links to buy
+* Add typical things that go on bookcases
+* Add room and people and zombies
+* Add more realistic screws and pegs
+* Show demo functioning in an iframe
+* Add animation where components fly in one by one in order
+* Add color coding - next item to be installed is highlighted red
+* Export as STL file fo use in CAD program
+* Add exploded view

 ## Features